advent55son/CropYield/README.md

 # CropYield

-                      Crop yield prediction and Disease Detection using Machine Learning - A Review
+                      Crop yield prediction using Machine Learning - A Review

 Abstract: